rax-incubate/gcp-image-processing-example-app/Readme.md

     git clone https://github.com/RSS-Engineering/calvin
     ```

-  * Authenticate to Google and make sure you have access to a Project
+  * Authenticate to Google and make sure you have access to the Project

   * Setup your env variables
     ```